 You approach Trigony House via a curving drive that turns off the A76 a little to the north of the hotel.
 This brings you to the east end of the main building, complete with its remarkable covering of ivy.
 The doorway is obvious, and visible above it is the inscription "The Lord bless thy going out and coming in".

 Beyond the entrance is that truly splendid oak panelled hall.
-Off to one side is the comfortable guest lounge, which offers a wood burning stove for winter days and, like all the hotel's public rooms, a view of the lovely gardens.
+Off to one side is the comfortable guest lounge, which offers a wood burning stove for winter days and, like all the hotel's public rooms, a view of the lovely garden.
 The next room along on this side of the hotel is the dining room, which has French windows opening into the garden, while completing the range of public rooms is the bar, which occupies the furthest corner of the building.

 It is worth mentioning at this point that Trigony House Hotel prides itself on being dog and pet friendly, and dogs are permitted in all the public rooms apart from the dining room.
 On arrival dog owners are presented with a welcome pack which, amongst other things, includes information on local dog walks.
 If you are less dog friendly, don't let this deter you.
 The standard of the hotel's housekeeping is very high indeed, and the dog-allergic member of the Undiscovered Scotland team had no problems during our overnight stay.

-The age of the building, and in particular its size, means that accessibility is not straightforward, though access to the public rooms is reasonably good, and the Garden Suite is on the ground floor (though split level).
+The age of the building, and in particular its modest size, means that accessibility is not straightforward, though access to the public rooms is reasonably good, and the Garden Suite is on the ground floor (though split level).